Proteomic Data Aggregation and Visualization¶

 Annotation information for these proteins can be found in 'Functional Annotation GFF' files.

-Since the data_objects dataframe contains all objects associated with our study id, it also contains the relevant 'Functional Annotation GFF' files.
-Subset this dataframe to GFF files associated with the 33 biosample ids that have a proteomic output in proteomic_output_df.
+Since the version_output dataframe contains all workflow v1.2.1 objects associated with our study id, it also contains the relevant 'Functional Annotation GFF' files.
+Subset this dataframe to GFF files associated with the 31 biosample ids that have a proteomic output in proteomic_output_df.

 In [22]: